-By default, user records are created without passwords, and any Perforce user can impersonate another by setting P4USER or by using the globally-available-u option.
+By default, user records are created without passwords, and any Helix Server user can impersonate another by setting P4USER or by using -u, which is one of the Global Options.
 To prevent another user from impersonating you, use p4 passwd to set your password.